Parliamentary.ai

 Description

-Mandatory Reporting of Child Sexual Abuse:
+Mandatory Reporting of Child Sexual Abuse

-Homicide Reviews:
+Homicide Reviews

-Right to Review of Prosecution Decisions:
+Right to Review of Decisions Not to Prosecute

 Government Spending